ergoplatform/ergodocs/docs/dev/data-model/box/box_modeling.md

 - Can store only Ergs or a specific token
 - Store up to a certain amount of it (guard script)

 The guard script or the contract forces a function to be placed onto the box.
 Without the guard script, a box is essentially a storage box that allows you to store information or an amount of currency.
 The implementation of guard scripts that sets specific rules for the boxes gives the boxes a form of rigidity, giving it its function like a remote control, for instance.
-We do not care about how a remote control's internal system (guard script) works or the transmitted data (registers and data storage).
+We do not care how a remote control's internal system (guard script) works or the transmitted data (registers and storage).
 All we care about is that when we press a button on the remote control, it transmits the data needed to the TV and changes to the desired channel.
 What is Box Modeling?

 Box modelling is a framework that allows developers or box designers to design a box to carry out specific functions.
 A framework allows structured and easily followable instructions to design and comprehend the functions carried by a box and how the functions operate.